Praqma/bitbucket/README.md

   --env SERVER_SCHEME=https \
   --env SERVER_PROXY_PORT=443 \
   --env SERVER_PROXY_NAME=bitbucket.example.com \
-  --detach local/bitbucket:version-tag
+  --detach local/bitbucket:6.7.1
 ```

 **Note:** When setting up BitBucket behind a (GCE/AWS/other) proxy/load balancer, make sure to setup proxy/load-balancer timeouts to large values such as 300 secs or more.
 (The default is set to 60 secs).
 It is **very** important to setup these timeouts, as BitBucket (and other atlassian software) can take significant time setting up initial database.
 Smaller timeouts will panic BitBucket setup process and it will terminate.

-If you want to use a different BitBucket version, then simply change the version number in the Dockerfile, and rebuild the image.
+If you want to use a different/newer version of BitBucket, then simply change the version number in the Dockerfile, and rebuild the image.

 ## SSL Certificates